Schuylkill River: Course

 The source of the Schuylkill's eastern branch is in heavily mined land, one ridgeline south of Tuscarora Lake along a drainage divide with the Little Schuylkill River, about a mile east of the village of Tuscarora and about a mile west of Tamaqua, at Tuscarora Springs in Schuylkill County.
 Tuscarora Lake is one source of the Little Schuylkill.

 The West Branch starts near Minersville and joins the eastern branch at the town of Schuylkill Haven.
 It then combines with the Little Schuylkill River downstream in the town of Port Clinton.
 The Tulpehocken Creek joins it at the western edge of Reading.
 Wissahickon Creek joins it in northwest Philadelphia.
 Other major tributaries include: Maiden Creek, Manatawny Creek, French Creek, and Perkiomen Creek.

+Philadelphia

+At Roxborough, Philadelphia, the river flows over Flat Rock Dam which diverts some water into the Manayunk Canal, creating Venice Island.
+Following a short section of rapids, the river reaches Manayunk and enters a 5 mi long slackwater pool behind Fairmount Dam.
+Just downstream at East Falls, the impounded river crosses the Atlantic Seaboard Fall Line and over the submerged Falls of the Schuylkill, the river's historic head of tide.
+From here the Schuylkill passes through Fairmount Park before reaching the Fairmount Dam and Water Works in the Fairmount neighborhood.

+Below Fairmount Dam the Schuylkill becomes tidal and navigable for its final 8.5 mi length.
+The tidal river forms a major barrier between Center City and West Philadelphia, resulting in a high density of river crossings.
+These include the only tunnel under the Schuylkill, the Market Street subway.
+Below Center City the river is heavily industrialized, with Bartram's Garden and Schuylkill Banks hosting the only undeveloped shoreline along the tidal section.

-The Schuylkill joins the Delaware River at the site of the former Philadelphia Navy Yard, now the Philadelphia Naval Business Center, just northeast of Philadelphia International Airport.
+The Schuylkill River joins the Delaware River at the Philadelphia Navy Yard just upstream of Fort Mifflin and the Philadelphia International Airport.